thomasrobertgee/recipe-app/README.md

 ## Current Features

-- **Full User Authentication:** Users can register, log in, and maintain a persistent session using JWTs.
+- **Full User Authentication:** Users can register, log in, and maintain a persistent session using JWTs. **Registration now automatically logs the user in**, redirecting them straight to their dashboard to begin onboarding (fixed double login).
 - **Google OAuth 2.0 Login:** Users can sign up or log in using their Google accounts.
 - **New User Onboarding:** A multi-step modal guides new users through setting up their profile preferences (household size, budget, dietary needs, cuisines, skill level, and **postcode**).
 - **Location-Based Filtering:** The app uses the consumer's postcode to filter and display specials from local suppliers in their area.